nihari06/ipynp-py/README.md

-# WATER QUALITY PREDICTIONS

-# 💧 Water Quality Prediction App
+# 💧 Water Quality Prediction

 This project uses machine learning to predict water pollutant levels based on the **year** and **station ID**.
 It is built with Python and Streamlit and uses a trained model saved as `pollution_model.pkl`.